 The most common approach for robot teaching is through the use of demonstrations, the same strategy we are also going to use as the main modality for instruction.
-Two different methods for learning from demonstration exist: learning by observation, in which the learner passively observes the teacher performing a task, and learning by experience, in which the robot performs the task along with the teacher during the demonstration.

-In our particular approach to learning, we use learning by experienced demonstrations.
-This implies that the robot actively participates in the demonstration provided by the teacher, and experiencing the task through its own sensors.
-This is an essential characteristic of our approach, and is what provides the robot the data necessary for learning.
-In the mobile robot domain the demonstrations are achieved by following and interacting with the teacher.
-We assume that the teacher knows what skills the robot has, and also by what means (sensors) they can be detected.
-The ability to learn from the observations gathered during the demonstration is based on the robot's ability to relate the observed states of the environment to the known effects of its own skills (see Section 3).
+In our particular approach to learning from demonstration, we use learning by experienced demonstrations.
+This implies that the robot actively participates in the demonstration provided by the teacher, experiencing the task through its own sensors, which is an essential characteristic of our approach.
+In the mobile robot domain the demonstrations are achieved by following of and interacting with the teacher.
+We assume that the teacher knows what skills the robot has, and also by what means (sensors) the robot can detect them being demonstrated.
 The advantage of putting the robot through the task during the demonstration is that the robot is able to adjust its behaviors (through their parameters) using the information gathered through its own sensors.
 In addition to experiencing parameter values directly, executing the task during the demonstration provides observations that contain temporal information for proper behavior sequencing, which would be tedious to design by hand for tasks with long temporal sequences.

 Irrespective of the demonstration strategy being used, an important challenge for these learning methods is to distinguish between the relevant and irrelevant information being perceived.
 Putting the entire responsibility on the learner to decide between relevant and irrelevant observations, such as when learning solely by observation, increases the complexity of the problem and leads to more complicated, sometimes ineffective solutions.
 During demonstrations humans almost always make use of additional simple cues and instructions that facilitate the learning process and bias the learner's attention to the important aspects of the demonstration (e.g. "watch this", "lift that", etc.).
 Although simple, these cues have a large impact on the robot's learning performance: by relating them with the state of the environment at the moment when they are received, the learner is provided with information that may otherwise be impossible or extremely hard to obtain only from the observed data.
 For example, while teaching a robot to go and pick up the mail, the robot can detect numerous other aspects along its path (e.g., passing by a chair, meeting another robot, etc.).
 These observations are irrelevant for getting the mail, and simple cues from the teacher could easily indicate that.